The No Contact Rule is something that we are all familiar with post-breakup.

 When you choose to remain in contact with your ex in an effort to numb your fears and insecurities, you are basically communicating to your ex that he can find much better than you.

-People don’t like an emotional challenge (that’s called playing games and it’s wrong).
-They like an intellectual one.
 This isn’t about game playing at all.
 It’s about not being desperate and setting your own standards.
 The right man/woman will appreciate it.

 No matter what, always put yourself, your well-being, and healing first.